top of page

 I never thought there was a form of medicine that could get deeper, more root-cause than naturopathic medicine.
 But as it turns out, this model, as amazing as it is, and as much as it offers a very wide variety of holistic modalities, is still based on a western medical model which deals only with the physical-and in 30 minutes or less.
 But what about the physical?
 Like...actual PHYSICS?
 And at the same time, something completely un-physical, but energetic?
 Even electric?
 This is when I discovered quantum physics.
 What I'm learning in quantum medicine is tying together all forms of medicine in a beautifully eloquent scientific model that is redefining the way people are healing.
 The quantum doctor's philosophies are based on the quantum model, where we are very much more than just our physical bodies, and those fields, those forms of energy that flow through us, connect to the physical in ways that can be empirically seen and tested.
 Please read my blog titled 'Quantum Medicine' to learn more about this high-tech, innovative, and ancient medical field.
 Without getting too specific, there are well-documented physical and philosophical theories behind the notion of consciousness and energy and how that relates to our bodies and selves.
 I never realized until recently how relevant and useful my degree in Psychology is!
 It's all coming together.
 I've been using my medical and physics knowledge to self-heal.
 Every new discovery adds to my tool belt to benefit my future healees.
 I am now learning how to blend traditional Chinese medicine with Ayurveda, indigenous Hawaiian medicine, energy medicine, and current medical knowledge into a special field called natural medicine and psychoneuroimmunology.

-Sometimes, the root cause is not something one can see,
+Sometimes, the root cause is not something one can see, and the deeper down you go into the waters, the stronger the flashlight you need.

 XO, Basha